-Infosys Ltd. is looking for buyers for its subsidiaries including Israeli Panaya that was at the heart of the boardroom coup resulting in exits of former Chief Executive Officer Vishal Sikka and former chairman R Seshasayee.
+Infosys Ltd. is looking for buyers for its subsidiaries, including the Israeli firm Panaya, that was at the heart of the boardroom coup resulting in exits of former Chief Executive Officer Vishal Sikka and former chairman R Seshasayee.

 Infosys' strategic direction comprises of digital and core information technology services and strong suite of products like Finacle, Chief Executive Officer Salil Parekh told reporters at the earnings press conference.

 Skava and Panaya did not fit all of the criteria we have today for scaling our businesses.Salil Parekh, CEO, Infosys

 Infosys had acquired Skava and Panaya for $120 million and $200 million respectively in 2015.
 These assets amounting to Rs 2,060 crore (or $316 million) and liabilities of Rs 324 crore ($50 million) are now held for sale.
 The company has recognised an impairment loss of Rs 118 crore in respect of Panaya for the quarter.
 The corresponding write-down in the investment value of the subsidiary in the standalone financial statements of Infosys is Rs 589 crore, the filing said.

 Among the governance issues raised by Infosys co-Founder NR Narayana Murthy was the severance package for former Chief Financial Officer Rajiv Bansal.
 Murthy, according to an Economic Times report, had said there was a need to probe if there was “hush money” related to the acquisition of Panaya.
 He had cited allegations by an anonymous whistle-blower.

 Based on Murthy’s demand, the board appointed agencies to investigate the acquisition and the circumstances surrounding it.
 But despite Murthy’s insistence, the board refused to make the reports public saying the investigations had found no wrongdoing.